fedfedmedved/quanttop-thesis/chapter1_2 related works.md

 An online example[^pezzoti_online] using the algorithm exists.
 It allows to visualize parts of the MNIST dataset [@mnist].
 After the initialization phase every iteration step of the t-SNE algorithm can be seen.
-It provides a simple user interface to configure perplexity, the amount of k-nearest neighbor iterations and the amount of t-SNE iterations.
+It provides a simple user interface to configure perplexity and the amount of iterations.
 @fig:tfjs-tsne shows the outcome when the example is run with the default settings.

+<--!
+TODO what iterations KNN -->
 ![Graphical outcome of the online example of Pezzotti et al.'s t-SNE variation.
-  The used parameters were a perplexity of 30, 800 kNN iterations and 500 iterations.
+  The used parameters were a perplexity of 30, 800 KNN iterations and 500 t-SNE iterations.
   Visualized is a subset of the MNIST data set, consisting of 10.000 digits.
 ](figures/chapter1/pezzoti.png){#fig:tfjs-tsne short-caption="Visualization of an MNIST subset by Pezzotti et al.'s t-SNE variation" width="50%"}